carbon-language/carbon-lang/docs/design/expressions/member_access.md

 ### Values

-If the first operand is not a type, package, namespace, or facet it does not have member names, and member lookup is performed into the type of the first operand instead.
+If the first operand is not a type, package, namespace, or facet it does not have member names, and a search is performed into the type of the first operand instead.

 ```carbon